Winter safety checks

 Check your hot water system

 To ensure the efficiency of your hot water system, test the pressure and temperature relief valves routinely.
 This can extend the lifespan of the hot water system and prevent failures.
-The RTA recommends referring to the manufacturer’s guide or operating manual on how to safely conduct a self-administered system check.
-If you are unsure, have a chat with your property manager/owner, as you want to avoid causing any damage to the appliance.
-Also contact your property manager if maintenance or repairs are needed.
+You should refer to the manufacturer’s guide or operating manual on how to safely conduct a self-administered system check.
+If you are unsure, have a chat with your property manager/owner to avoid causing any damage to the appliance.
+You should also contact your property manager if maintenance or repairs are needed.

 Maintain ventilation in damp areas